zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 ### Confirmation Bias

-**Confirmation bias** is like having a pair of magical glasses that only let you see what you already believe.
-When you stumble upon a new fact, your brain gives it a makeover to fit your beliefs, even before your morning coffee.
+**Confirmation bias** is the tendency to notice, interpret, and remember information in ways that support what we already believe.

 ![](assets/images/istock/iStock-1307396842.jpg)
 ^image by designer491 from istock^

-Awareness of this sneaky bias is essential because your brain loves playing tricks on you.
-It makes you think you're being objective while sneakily **reinforcing your pre-existing ideas.** This subconscious nudge can twist your understanding and decision-making without you even noticing.
+This bias is dangerous because it creates the illusion of objectivity while quietly **reinforcing existing assumptions**.

-Businesses are jumping on the data science bandwagon, hiring data scientists to make supposedly unbiased, data-driven decisions.
-But guess what?
-These decisions are often not as data-driven as they claim.
-For a decision to follow the data, it should be the data leading the dance, not your preconceived notions or biases—a simple idea harder to pull off than a flawless magic trick.
+Even data-heavy organizations are not immune to this problem.
+Decisions are only genuinely data-driven when the data changes the conclusion, rather than being used to justify a conclusion that was already preferred.

-Confirmation bias is like your brain's way of playing a one-sided game of telephone with data.
-Even the most complex math won't save you if you still interpret results through your belief-tinted glasses.
-Extensive data analysis can be as helpful as a screen door on a submarine if it's warped by confirmation bias.
-The real challenge is resisting the urge to twist the story after seeing the data.
-So, watch for your brain's tricks and let the data speak for itself—or risk your analysis being as misleading as a carnival funhouse mirror.
+No amount of analysis fully protects you if you still interpret results through pre-existing beliefs.
+The real challenge is resisting the urge to reshape the narrative after seeing the data.

-Beating confirmation bias is like prepping for a magic show: you need a plan before the curtain goes up. **Set clear objectives** before you peek at the data.
-Consider what the data should mean to you beforehand so you don't get dazzled by surprising plot twists.
-This way, you can make genuinely data-driven decisions instead of falling into the trap of your brain's sneaky biases.
+One practical defense is to **set clear objectives and decision criteria before reviewing the data**.
+That reduces the temptation to reinterpret results opportunistically.

 Confirmation bias in IT can lead to suboptimal decisions and hinder the effectiveness of problem-solving and innovation in IT: